ESMO Examination for Medical Oncologists

 - 25 type K' questions

-To prepare for the ESMO examination, we recommend that applicants follow scientific updates published in the major oncology journals, including Annals of Oncology, and other educational material produced by ESMO.
+To prepare for the ESMO examination, we recommend that applicants follow scientific updates published in the major oncology journals, including Annals of Oncology and ESMO Open, and other educational material produced by ESMO.

 The OncologyPRO Tumour Knowledge Portal groups ESMO resources according to the disease or the topic area and will help you find the educational material more easily.

 No information about the ESMO Examination's results will be communicated to third parties unless authorised by the candidate and only if requested.